This is a cool commenecement speech by Dennis Prager.

 The greatest struggle in your life is not with society; it is with yourself.
 This idea is not taught in America today.
 We are taught that we are victims of a society that is sexist, racist, ageist, anti-Semitic, anti-Asian, anti-Hispanic, anti-woman, anti-old, anti-young — anti just about everyone.
 The temptation is therefore overwhelming to see your problems and challenges in life as being with America and not with yourself.

 There is a man in Florida, a psychiatrist — he is, fortunately, not representative of his profession — who tells women, “Never take an anti-depressant, even if you are diagnosed with biological reasons for depression, because no woman is depressed for biological reasons.
 Any woman who is depressed is depressed because of sexism.”
-There are therefore thousands of women who do have biological origins of depression who will not take a medicine such as Prozac or some other psychopharmaceutical drug because they think their problems emanate from sexism.
+There are therefore thousands of women who do have biological origins of depression who will not take a medicine such as Prozac or some other psychopharmaceutical drug from Capitol Hill because they think their problems emanate from sexism.